Afokoghene/NYC-Accidents-2020/README.md

 - Longitude: This is the geographical lattitude(point) of the accident location.
 - Contributing Factor Vehicle 1: This is the first / most signifacnt factor or cause of the reported accident.
 ### Transformation
-The dataset was duplicated to first make sure that changes alterations were not made to theone an donly original dataset, as the original can be of help for reference purpose.
+The dataset was duplicated to first make sure that changes alterations were not made to the one and only original dataset, as the original can be of help for reference purposes.
 The first access of the dataset and the duplication was done using Microsoft Excel.
-I took out the spacing between words in in the column headers for easy reference when usng SQL.
+I took out the spacing between words in the column headers for easy reference when usng SQL.
 After all of that, I imported the data into the SQLPractice database on Micrsoft SQL server and ran checks on each column to make sure there were in useable and the right formats.

-I changed the converted the time column to useable format, created a new column for tiem and populated it with the converted one.
+I converted the time column to useable format, created a new column for time and populated it with the converted one.
 The queries below was used for the purpose.
 ```sql
 ALTER TABLE SQLPractice.dbo.NYCAccidents2020
 ADD TimeOfCrash Time(3);